 Fun With Nature by Mel Boring

 While by no means comprehensive, Fun With Nature helps young children identify the animals in their neighborhood.
 It describes the animals, tracks, scat (droppings), and habitat.
 It also has a section on trees and fun nature activities that your child can do.

 A good field guide is essential to identifying the birds in your area.
 We like the Peterson field guides.
 Make sure you buy one that is for your location.
 It can be a lot of fun to see how many different birds you can identify in one year’s time.
-My husband’s family usually had a contest at the beginning of each year to see who could see and identify the most birds that year.
-He said the contest usually fizzled out before the year was over, but he’s still a long way ahead of me when it comes to bird identification.
+My husband’s family usually had a contest each year to see who could see and identify the most birds.
+The contest usually fizzled out before the year was over, but he’s still ahead of me when it comes to bird identification.

 These magazines have interesting stories about nature, but the part my children liked best is the monthly art lessons.
 I was amazed at some of the art work they produced.
 Your children are welcome to submit their drawings, and some of them are featured each month.
 The drawings are not necessarily chosen on skill level, so everyone has a chance to have their art work featured.

 The magazine also holds an annual story contest and reader’s issue where the readers can submit material for the magazine.
 This encourages your children to keep their eyes open during the year for a great nature story to share.
 One year my son was just overjoyed that his story about an antlion was picked to be included.